-On a short edge trim the backing paper flush to the decal, or bend it back like I did in the video.
+On a short edge, trim the backing paper flush to the decal, or bend it back as I did in the video.

 Use the old rewards card as an application tool to smooth the vinyl towards you.
 Start in the middle and smooth out to the design’s edges as you slowly pull towards you.
 Pay attention and push any air bubbles from the center to the edges.